davidpagnon/Sports2D/README.md

 - Detects 2D joint centers from a video or a webcam with RTMLib.
 - Computes selected joint and segment angles.
 - Optionally saves processed image files and video file.
-- Optionally saves processed poses as a TRC file, and angles as a MOT f- (OpenSim compatible).
+- Optionally saves processed poses as a TRC file, and angles as a MOT file (OpenSim compatible).

 <br>